Expat Exchange

 What do expats find most challenging?

 "The frequency of the crime is never easy to adjust to.
 It's much better now, but when I moved to Mexico for the first time, smog was a big problem.
 There seems to be a lack of organization in the way the country functions.
 But if you look at it with a sense of humor, it's almost charming.
-No one likes corruption, and it's a problem here," remarked one expat living in Mexico City, Mexico.
+No one likes corruption, and it's a problem here," said one expat in Mexico City.

 Is there a lot of crime in Mexico City?